open-gamma-ray-astro/gamma-astro-data-formats/source/data_storage/obs_index/index.rst

-  This is preferred over the use of mission elapsed time (MET), because MET requires a reference timepoint stored in header keywords ``MJDREFI`` and ``MJDREFF``, and we felt that having a simpler table format here that doesn't require a header and can e.g. be stored as a CSV table would be nice.
+  This is preferred over the use of mission elapsed time (MET), because MET requires a reference timepoint stored in header keywords ``MJDREFI`` and ``MJDREFF``, and we felt that having a simpler table format here that doesn't require a header would be nice.
 * Purpose / definition of ``BKG_SCALE``:
   This factor comes e.g. from the analysis of off runs.
 The background normalisation usually dependends on between the number of events in a run, the